 Mom pushed her lips together and her head moved a little from side to side.
 “His name is Jonathan.
 My brother is named John.
 My son is Jonathan.”

 I felt embarrassed, like there was something wrong with me that my mom had to try to fix with her words.
-I never liked it when adults talked to each other about me when I was there with them.
+I never liked it when grownups talked to each other about me when I was there with them.

-“Okay Jonathan it is”, he said looking at me again.
+“Okay Jonathan it is”, he said, looking at me again.
 But I could tell in his eyes he didn’t think so.

-“They call me Cloob.”
+“They call me Cloob”, I said.

 “What?”
 He looked at me with wobbly eyes and a funny look on his face.
 Then he looked up at my mom with that same look.

 “Well”, mom said, pushing her red lips together again, “That’s a nickname his dad made up, ‘Clubius’.”

 “Clubius… Sounds kind of Roman”, he said, looking up at the ceiling and thinking, “Senator Maximus Clubius addresses the Forum.”

 Mom nodded but didn’t say anything.
 I could see in her eyes she was doing a lot of thinking instead of talking.